 Components that automatically size to fit their contents will not be resized by a layout manager.
-By default, canvas, dynamic layouts that would be difficult or impossible to achieve in HTML and CSS.

-Label, DynamicForm, DetailViewer, and Layout components have set.Overflow(Overflow.VISIBLE), so they expand to fit their contents.
+By default, Canvas, Label, DynamicForm, DetailViewer, and Layout components have set.Overflow(Overflow.VISIBLE), so they expand to fit their contents.
 If you want one of these components to be sized by a layout instead, you must set its overflow property to hidden (clip) or auto (show scrollbars when needed).

 Layout managers may have other layout managers as members.
-By nesting combinations of HLayout and VLayout, you can create complex
+By nesting combinations of $\tt HLayout$ and $\tt VLayout$ , you can create complex dynamic layouts that would be difficult or impossible to achieve in HTML and CSS.